-Grade (check one) Local Unit Due D ate
+Grade (check one) Local Unit Due Date

 5th9th6th10th All entries should be submitted labeled only with the student's entry type and grade level.
 Identifying information is only to be on this form which is to be stapled on the back on the entry.
 Entries submitted with identifying information will be returned as ineligible.

 7th 11th Student Name

 8th 12th Address

-City Zip Code
+( ) City Zip Code

 ,

 Category (check one) Student Email

-Poetry Parent/Guardian Name
+Poetry Parent/Guardia n Name

-Parent/Guardian Phone
+Parent/Guardia n Phone

-Essay Parent/Guardian Email
+Essay Parent/Guardia n Email

-to promote the Citizenship Prog eproduction of the wogram.
-PTA may continuous responsible for lost or e in the Citizenship Programal work.
-The program is a man and the continuous responsible for lost of my enternal work. ork in print, e to use m damaged w ram through try into t work as long as it has access to a works.
-Entries may not be returned.
-In a PTA/PTSA in good standing.
-The Citizenship Writing
+to promote the Citizenship Prog gram.
+PTA may conting responsible for lost on the Citizenship Program work. nue to use my or damaged w ogram through ntry into the he Citizenship Writing to a

-Student Signature (require d) Parent/C Guardian Signature (required)
+Student Signature (require ed) Parent/C Guardian Signature (requir ed)

-· · • ed out prior to submitting to fy your entry.
-Write legibly!
+· ed out prior to submitting fy your entry.
+Write legib

-TO BE COMPLETED BY LOCAL PT -------------------------------------
+TO BE COMPLETED BY LOCAL PI

-Local PTA ID PTA
+Local PTA ID PTA Address PTA A Name Zip -

-Zip

-Local Chair Name Phon ne
+Local Chair Name Email Pho

-RANSAS PTA USE ONLY

-Local PTA Status:
+KANSAS PTA USE ONLY Local PTA Status:

-Membership Dues Received Bylaws Received w/Signatures S Copy of IRS Form 990 Received
+Bylaws Received w/Signatures \\\\\ Copy of IRS Form 990 Received